 - Basement– Last summer we had some major work done on our basement because of flooding in the spring due to the insane amount of snow we had last winter.
 Since this winter has already surpassed last winter in snowfall totals, I am glad we did it even though that means we have a monthly payment for a while.

 Things that we might buy at stores or online that do not have a fixed monthly bill.
 These vary wildly from month to month, but we do our best to budget for what we think is coming up.

 - Groceries– This category is for food only.

 - Clothing- The amount is small and often gets rolled over into the next month.
 I have stopped going crazy buying clothes, and I have a mother who really loves shopping for my girls.
 I generally use it for things they really need, most often shoes.
-I also use this for clothing for The Maestro and me.
-Like when I just can’t pass up a great deal on a super cute shirt for myself and when The Maestro needs new khakis.
+I also use this for clothing for my husband and me.
+Like when I just can’t pass up a great deal on a super cute shirt for myself and when my husband needs new khakis.

 - Household Goods– This includes things like paper towels, new pots and pans, laundry detergent, etc.

 - Girls– Girl Scout fees, volleyball shorts, new music for lessons, books, and anything else they happen to need.